pbinkley/microcopying_1940/index.markdown

 <p>At Chicago we are dealing with students who are
-graduate students, that is they have completed a first year of graduate study in library schools and for that reason presumably will become administrators or go into administrative <span style="page" id="page117">[p.117]</span> positions in libraries and will not, it is presumed, be operating photographic equipment themselves.
+graduate students, that is they have completed a first year of graduate study in library schools and for that reason presumably will become administrators or go into administrative <span class="page" id="page117">[p.117]</span> positions in libraries and will not, it is presumed, be operating photographic equipment themselves.
 For that reason, our approach has been from the administrative aspect of the problems involved and we do not attempt to give any basic